-- Help orient the incoming physician to office procedures, patient base, medical colleagues and staff, etc. Use the Practice Orientation Checklist as a guide. - Invite the incoming physician to join the Richmond Division of Family Practice and connect with Richmond colleagues for support and advice
+• Suggest that the incoming physician start before you leave, allowing for a cross-over period to orient the incoming physician to office procedures, patient base, and staff, etc.

-Utilize the Practice Support Program's in-practice coaching services for incoming physicians for support around EMR optimization, improving office efficiencies, optimizing workflow processes, maximizing incentive payment relationships and implementing advanced access scheduling.
+- Invite the incoming physician to join the Richmond Division of Family Practice and connect with Richmond colleagues for support and advice - Utilize the Practice Support Program's in-practice coaching services for incoming physicians for support around EMR optimization, improving office efficiencies, optimizing workflow processes, maximizing incentive payment relationships and implementing advanced access scheduling.

-For the Outgoing Physician (if applicable)
+For the Outgoing Physician